Campeche Tarpon Fishing - Mexico

 Each guide carries an assortment of flies to use in case you do not bring enough.

-Baby tarpon can also be caught on floating flies that are stripped slowly, making small wakes, either long strips or short strips, but slow is important for the babies.
+Baby tarpon can also be caught on floating flies stripped slowly, making small wakes, either long strips or short strips, but slow is important for the babies.
 Foam-body flies work well and will continue to float without getting waterlogged.
 The color of baby tarpon fly patterns are endless, white, tans, yellows, black-and-red, black-and-purple, and chartreuse." - Brad Staples.

 Tarpon Town Colonial Lodge opened in 2023.